-- 1st Offense = Student Conference, Parent Contact, Detention - 2nd Offense = Student Conference, Parent Contact, Detention, In-School Intervention
+- 1st Offense = Student Conference, parent/guardian Contact, Detention - 2nd Offense = Student Conference, parent/guardian Contact, Detention, In-School Intervention

 Electronic device security risks

 Portable electronic devices are especially vulnerable to loss and theft.
 Risk management is not only necessary for the equipment but also any sensitive data stored on the device.